jack77121/MAPS---User-Guide/chapter1.md

 **Please click the device ID panel on the top left corner of the page, and input your device ID \(i.e., MAPS-OXOX\).
 Hopefully, you will find your device and the measurement data on the screen.**

+**Your new GPS setting will be active tomorrow, it won't be active immediately.**

 ![](/assets/grafana01.png)

 ![](/assets/grafana02.png)